It’s the new year soon; you would be getting ready to set your goals and resolutions. Well, we all do. Are you someone who sets goals like:

 Book aside, I’ve prepared a spreadsheet dashboard with the Big Goal and Key Threes and charts for the same to track progress.
 Read on now.

-In order to measure your results, you need to have proper systems and processes in place to report the numbers in real-time.
+In order to measure your results, you need to have the proper systems and processes in place to report the numbers in real-time.

 The best way to do something related to sales and marketing is using a reporting tool such as Google Analytics, Kissmetrics, Hubspot CRM, Salesforce CRM, or others.